 The Call of the Wild is a 2007 documentary by independent filmmaker Ron Lamothe detailing the odyssey of Christopher McCandless, who is best known as the subject of the novel (and later film) Into the Wild.
 McCandless, a self-described "aesthetic voyager whose home is the road", died on Alaska’s Stampede Trail in August of 1992.
 His death followed a two-year cross-country odyssey that took him from Atlanta to Arizona, down into Mexico, and from California’s Salton Sea to the streets of Las Vegas and the small town of Carthage, South Dakota, and countless places in between.
 In the spring of that year, the 24-year-old McCandless had made his way north to Alaska, where he lived in the woods north of Mt.
 McKinley for 113 days before his death by starvation.

-Academy Award winner Charlton Heston plays John Thornton, a fearless man who's after more than gold; he wants to do what's right.
+John Thornton, is a fearless man who's after more than gold; he wants to do what's right.
 Thornton works for the U.S. mail and is the only person daring and smart enough to figure out how to travel the deadly 600 miles from Skagway to Dawson, Alaska in the icy winter.
 His incredibly dog Buck is by his side and part of how he survives.
-Call of the Wild is stunning entertainment and a superb adventure film classic.

 Jack Thornton has trouble winning enough at cards for the stake he needs to get to the Alaska gold fields.
 His luck changes when he pays $250 for Buck, a sled dog that is part wolf to keep him from being shot by an arrogant Englishman also headed for the Yukon.
 En route to the Yukon with Shorty Houlihan -- who spent time in jail for opening someone else's letter with a map of where gold is to be found -- Jack rescues a woman whose husband was the addressee of that letter.
 Buck helps Jack win a $1,000 bet to get the supplies he needs.
 And when Jack and Claire Blake pet Buck one night, fingers touch.